 Creating a successful work environment between developers and designers is not only about workflows and tools.
 Across our different experiences, working in agencies, or product companies, we've realized that the way developers and designers collaborate is evolving and changing throughout the years.
 Some methods and workflows prove themselves more efficient than others but are proven to be disasters on other projects.

 Here, we're going to focus on more general principles and ideas that improved and helped us build a super-challenging environment between our technical & design teams.

 There is no secret if you want to build a team that creates successful applications, you need people who love what they do.
 Passion is contagious (even more than covid-19) and you have to let it spread within your company.

 Let me tell you a small story about our Head of Design, David.
 He's been designing engaging mobile applications for quite a few years now, and the 589 mobile applications on his iPhone show the guy is actually passionate about what he does.
-He downloads dozen of apps every week seeking inspirations and discovering hot design trends.
+He downloads a dozen apps every week seeking inspiration and discovering hot design trends.

 Spreading your passion might result in drastically improving the quality of the projects you are working on.

 Design team.
 Developers team.
 In the end, we're just one team.
 One team working together to create engaging and polished digital products and applications.